isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/imports-exports.md

     </tr>
     <tr>
     <td><a href='https://www.customs.gov.sg/businesses/harmonised-system-classification-of-goods/understanding-hs-classification/' target='_blank'>Understanding HS Classification</a></td>
     <td>All goods for import, export, and transhipment require a Harmonised System (HS) code, which is used by Customs Authorities for international trade.
-Find out more about HS and its classification
+Find out more about HS and its classification.
     </td>
     </tr>
     <tr>